HP Envy: Desktop models

 There have been several series of Envy desktops, including Envy H8, Envy 700, Envy H9, Envy Phoenix 800, Envy Phoenix 860 and Envy Phoenix H9.
 A wide variety of features differentiate the individual models.
 As a result, they range from mainstream through gamer-oriented.

 All-in-One desktop models

 This line includes the ENVY 32, ENVY 34 Curved and ENVY 27 All-in-One PCs.

+Recalls

+Some HP Laptops including several HP Envy laptops were recalled due to containing defective batteries.
+In 2019, HP encouraged their customers to check if their battery was malfunctioning and, if so, to get a refund with the quote "HP urges customers to recheck all potentially affected products."
+The HP ENVY laptops entitled to a recall are: